jklzz02/weather-django/README.md

 alert = alertRegex.sub(make_link, alert)
 ```

+* `suggest_city(user_input :str, matches_num :int=5) -> list[str]`: Receives a user input and with a score system returns the most similar results from the cities database table, the number of matches can be specified as a parameter.

 #### Requests Helper

 In utilities there are also 2 helpers to make **asynchronous** requests using the [aiohttp](https://docs.aiohttp.org/en/stable/) lybrary.